Posted by admin | Posted in Politics | Posted on 30-01-2012-05-2008

 to have missed his train.

 For months, some disenchanted Republicans have sought an alternative to the GOP presidential field.
 Actually, there are lots of disenchanted Republicans.
-At the beginning of this month,
+At the beginning of this month, 58 percent said they weren’t happy with their choices.

 Some prominent members of this cohort gave up on getting Sarah Palin in the race, as if another candidate with a record of wackiness, missteps and being unqualified for the office she’s already held could possibly have improved matters.
-Then they turned their sights on New Jersey Gov. Chris Christie, Indiana Gov.
+Then they turned their sights on New Jersey Gov. Chris Christie, Indiana Gov. Mitch Daniels and, of course, former Florida Gov. Jeb Bush.
+None stepped up to the plate, even though some hopefuls keep grasping at straws.

 In truth, it’s been too late for the knight in shining armor to come to the rescue for some time.
 Winning the nomination requires more than magic.
 It takes organization in the primary and caucus states and none of the purported saviors have that.
 No offices, no phone lines, no team of phone-bankers.
 Zilch.